High School Students Get Peek at Medical School Life

 Newswise — BOSTON (July 24, 2017)—Ready to learn about diabetes, asthma, halitosis, cancer disparities and more, 22 high school students from around Massachusetts have been at Tufts University School of Medicine for five weeks to take part in the Teachers and High School Students program, an annual summer program providing students interested in the health professions with educational experiences and guidance from faculty mentors.

 The Teachers and High School Students (TAHSS) program, which began at Tufts in 1989, fosters the interest students in grades 10-12 have in careers in science, medicine and health.
-During the five-week program, the students are tutored by Tufts dental and medical school students in gross anatomy and physical diagnosis, participate in team-building field trips across the Boston area, and spend 25 hours working with a faculty member in a clinic or science lab on an independent research project, which they present to family, friends and faculty at the end of the program.
+During the five-week program, the students are tutored by Tufts dental and medical school students in gross anatomy, physical diagnosis, and aspects of general and specialty dentistry and nutrition, participate in team-building field trips across the Boston area, and spend up to 25 hours working with a faculty member in a clinic or science lab on an independent research project, which they present to family, friends and faculty at the end of the program.
 Tufts admissions representatives also provide students with information on the college application process and financial aid.

 Participating in the program this year are: